awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ### Exit error<a name="runtimes-extensions-exit-error"></a>

 The extension uses this method to report an error to Lambda before exiting\.
 Call it when you encounter an unexpected failure\.
 After Lambda receives the error, no further API calls succeed\.
-The extension should exit\.
+The extension should exit after it receives the response from Lambda\.

 **Path** – `/extension/exit/error`